xkohutka/documentation/dev-stack-installation.md

 We need to install some packages in order to be able to configure the development stack.
 A rundown of the packages is listed below:

-- git: Commandline tool for git repository management
+- `git`: Commandline tool for git repository management
-- *(Optional)* mc: Midnight commander - a visual interface for browsing through directory structures (with many useful features)
+- *(Optional)* `mc`: Midnight commander - a visual interface for browsing through directory structures (with many useful features)
-- wget: Commandline tool for downloading files
+- `wget`: Commandline tool for downloading files
-- docker: Service for Docker container deployment and management
+- `docker`: Service for Docker container deployment and management
-- docker-compose: Commandline tool for working with Docker container stacks
+- `docker-compose`: Commandline tool for working with Docker container stacks
-- nginx: Web server and HTTP/HTTPS/WS/WSS proxy
+- `nginx`: Web server and HTTP/HTTPS/WS/WSS proxy
-- php-fpm: PHP file interpretter for integration with Nginx
+- `php-fpm`: PHP file interpretter for integration with Nginx
-- *(Optional)* postfix: SMTP mail server
-- *(Optional)* dovecot-imapd: IMAP mail server
-- *(Optional)* htop: Utility to monitor system resources
+- *(Optional)* `htop`: Utility to monitor system resources
-- zip & unzip: Utilities for file compression and decompression
+- `zip` & `unzip`: Utilities for file compression and decompression

-`apt install git mc wget htop zip unzip docker docker-compose nginx php-fpm postfix dovecot-imapd`
+`apt install git mc wget htop zip unzip docker docker-compose nginx php-fpm`
   - Postifx configuration: Internet site

 ### Desired architecture